Alpha Bravo Charlie Delta Echo Foxtrot: Army Alphabet Code

 Question – Who created Alpha Bravo Charlie Delta Echo Foxtrot?

-Prior to this, various military organisations had developed their own spelling alphabets however they were not standardised.
+Before this, various military organizations had developed their spelling alphabets, but were not standardized.

 Question – What is the Army Alphabet Code?

-Answer – The Army Alphabet Code, also known as the NATO phonetic alphabet, is a system for encoding spoken messages that was developed by the North Atlantic Treaty Organization (NATO).
+Answer: The Army Alphabet Code, also known as the NATO phonetic alphabet, is a system for encoding spoken messages developed by the North Atlantic Treaty Organization (NATO).

 By assigning distinct words to each letter, a message can be communicated accurately despite any interference or discrepancies in pronunciation.